W. E. B. Du Bois: Voting

 In 1889, Du Bois became eligible to vote at the age of 21.
 During his life he followed the philosophy of voting for third parties if the Democratic and Republican parties were unsatisfactory; or voting for the lesser of two evils if a third option was not available.

 Du Bois endorsed the Democratic nominee William Jennings Bryan in the 1908 presidential election.
 In the 1912 presidential election, Du Bois supported Woodrow Wilson, the Democratic nominee, as he believed Wilson was a "liberal Southerner" although he had wanted to support Theodore Roosevelt and the Progressive Party, but the Progressives ignored issues facing black people.
 He later regretted his decision, as he came to the conclusion that Wilson was opposed to racial equality.
 During the 1916 presidential election he supported Charles Evans Hughes, the Republican nominee, as he believed that Wilson was the greater evil.
 During the 1920 presidential election he supported Warren G. Harding, the Republican nominee, as Harding promised to end the United States occupation of Haiti.
-During the 1924 presidential election he supported Robert M. La Follette, the Progressive nominee, although he believed that La Follette couldn't win.
+During the 1924 presidential election he supported Robert M. La Follette, the Progressive nominee, although he believed that La Follette could not win.
 During the 1928 presidential election he believed that both Herbert Hoover and Al Smith insulted black voters, and instead Du Bois supported Norman Thomas, the Socialist nominee.

-From 1932 to 1944, Du Bois supported Franklin D. Roosevelt, the Democratic nominee, as Roosevelt's attitude towards workers was more realistic.
+In 1932, Du Bois supported Franklin D. Roosevelt, the Democratic nominee, calling his attitude to workers "most realistic".
 During the 1948 presidential election he supported Henry A. Wallace, the Progressive nominee, and supported the Progressives' nominee, Vincent Hallinan, again in 1952.
+Du Bois served as the temporary chairman of the 1952 Progressive National Convention and delivered the convention's keynote address.

 During the 1956 presidential election Du Bois stated that he would not vote.
 He criticized the foreign, taxation, and crime policies of the Eisenhower administration and Adlai Stevenson II for promising to maintain those policies.
 However, he could not vote third party due to the lack of ballot access for the Socialist Party.